ogamel/adaptive_genome/research_notes.md

 - Make frame out of 3 for all.
 3 is only quantity for which frame is meaningful: done
 - Conduct analysis within different features (CDS, GENE, UTR) - how do frequences or GERP scores change? - done: answers above
+- Score correlations of adjacent (or dilated) nucleotides: similar pattern to score, 3-periodic, especially for frame 2

 ## References